MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/mseriesmacbook.md

 and there's a complaint about architecture mismatch, then it means [you have an older version of Azure Functions installed](https://github.com/Azure/azure-functions-core-tools/issues/2834).
 In the event that you still want to proceed without fixing your current situation, here are instructions based upon [this post](https://github.com/Azure/azure-functions-python-worker/issues/915) to keep you going:

-1. Enable Rosetta in iTerm by doing something a bit contorted: i/ duplicate iTerm, ii/ rename it as iTerm Rosetta, iii/ do a command-i to set it as a Rosetta terminal
+1. Enable Rosetta in iTerm by doing something a bit unusual: i/ duplicate iTerm, ii/ rename it as iTerm Rosetta, iii/ do a command-i to set it as a Rosetta terminal
 2. Verify that it’s running the i386 architecture by typing arch at the terminal
 3. Next you install the i386 version of homebrew